Meharab/meharab.github.io/README.md

 also saves a lot of time.

 ### Tech Stack:
-HTML5, CSS3, javascript, jQuery, XAMPP, PHP, Ethereum blockchain, Web3.js, Solidity, Metamax, Remix, Ganache, Mocha.js, chai.js
+HTML5, CSS3, javascript, jQuery, XAMPP, PHP, Ethereum blockchain, Web3.js, Solidity, Metamax, Remix, Ganache, Mocha.js, chai.js etc.

 ### Features:
 * Users can vote (one for each).